TimMangan/App-Info/docs/Windows/MikTex/Packaging-AppV.md

-# Packaging Math Mechanixs for App-V
+# Packaging MikTex for App-V

 This app has been packaged for App-V successfully.